(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Be Ready For the Cold – Even in the Summer!

-Even though it’s just a short drive into the mountains, this campground is in high elevation (10,300 feet above sea level) and gets really cold at night – even in the summer months.
+Even though it’s just a short drive into the mountains, this campground is in high elevation (10,300 feet above sea level) and gets really cold at night – even in the summer months (read our tips on keeping warm while camping in the cold).
 Plan for cold nights and warm days.
 Remember to bring base layers, hats, and warm bedding!
 The days do get warm enough for shorts, but the tree cover still provided enough shade to prevent all snow from melting.
 There was enough snow on the ground that a few sites were closed off.
 (But playing in the snow with shorts on kept the kids entertained for quite a while!)

 Things To Do While Camping at Pawnee Campground CO